AlabamaASRL/asset_asrl/doc/tutorials/PSIOPT.rst

 After defining a problem, and potentially modifying the optimizer settings, an optimization problem interface is used to invoke one of or a sequence of PSIOPT's algorithms as shown below.
-The optimize algorithm will seek to minimize the objective function and also satisfy the equality and inequality constraints.
-The solve algorithm ignores the objective and attempts only to find a solution to the equality and inequality constraints.
-If you are trying only to solve a system of equations and do not have an objective function, you should almost always use the solve algorithm rather than invoking optimize.
-You may also invoke the solve and optimize algorithms in sequence as shown below.
-For example, it can often be more robust to call solve first when optimizing so that the optimize algorithm will start from a feasible point.
+The :code:`optimize` algorithm will seek to minimize the objective function and also satisfy the equality and inequality constraints.
+The :code:`solve` algorithm ignores the objective and attempts only to find a solution to the equality and inequality constraints.
+If you are trying only to solve a system of equations and do not have an objective function, you should almost always use the :code:`solve` algorithm rather than invoking :code:`optimize`.
+You may also invoke the :code:`solve` and :code:`optimize` algorithms in sequence using :code:`solve_optimize` as shown below.
+For example, it can often be more robust to call :code:`solve` first when optimizing so that the optimize algorithm will start from a feasible point.
-Additionally, it often happens that the optimize algorithm will be able to minimize the objective function considerably from its initial value, but have difficulty exactly satisfying the optimality and constraint tolerances simultaneously.
+Additionally, it often happens that the :code:`optimize` algorithm will be able to minimize the objective function considerably from its initial value, but have difficulty exactly satisfying the optimality and constraint tolerances simultaneously.
 In these cases, it is practical to feed this non-converged solution to the solve algorithm in the hopes of finding a nearby solution that satisfies the constraints.
 For the combined call sequences, the function returns the convergence flag of the last algorithm invoked.
 If you need the convergence flag for each specific algorithm, they should be called